[HISTORY: Adopted by the Board of Trustees of the Village of Lawrence as indicated in article histories. Amendments noted where applicable.]

 The Building Inspector shall not issue or approve the issuance of a building permit upon such application until after the expiration of said period of 30 days, unless such application has been approved by the Board of Building Design, and shall not approve the issuance of any building permit for which the application has been disapproved by said Board, unless the plans for such building have been amended to include the modifications in design that the Board may have specified as adequate to render such design acceptable.

 Any applicant aggrieved by the action of the Board of Building Design in disapproving a building permit application, and by the Building Inspector in denying such permit because of such disapproval, may request the Board to make formal findings of fact.
 In the event of such a request, the Board shall make such findings of fact within 15 days after the request is filed in the office of the Village Clerk, shall thereafter provide the applicant with an opportunity to answer the findings by the submission of formal proof and shall reconsider the application on the basis of such answer.
-If the application is disapproved after such reconsideration, the applicant may appeal the decision of the Board of Building Design to the Board of Trustees within 15 days after such determination, and the Board of Trustees may reverse, modify or affirm the action of the Board of Building Design and, upon such appeal, may exercise all of the powers herein conferred upon the Board of Building Design.
+If the application is disapproved after such reconsideration, the applicant may appeal the decision through a proceeding filed pursuant to Article 78 of the Civil Practice Law and Rules.

 The powers intended to be exercised under this article are those conferred upon the Board of Trustees by § 4-412 and Article 7 of the Village Law and by any other statute which may be applicable.

 [Adopted 9-10-2003 by L.L.
 No. 7-2003]

 The Lawrence Village Board of Trustees hereby enacts this article to provide a process for appointing alternate members of the Board of Building Design.
 These individuals would serve when members are absent or unable to participate on an application or matter before the Board.